 - CDs or treasury bills

-- Annuities, bonds, mutual funds, pensions and other retirement plans, stocks
+- Annuities, bonds, mutual funds, pensions and other retirement plans, and stocks

 - The cash value of any life insurance policies

 - The value of real and personal property

 - Anything else that you own that has sellable value.